dejanbogdanovski/website-repos/README.md

 # CarStore Project

+*This is a website project about a CarStore.
+This project has certain goals.*

 1.Download Docker from the [official website](https://www.docker.com) and after that install the docker.

 2.Download the docker-compose.yml file and code folder from this github repository.